 The bipolar transistor is a current-controlled device with three basic terminals; emitter, collector and base.
 The current between the emitter and the collector is controlled by the current between the base and emitter.
-The convention when discussing transistor operation is that the three currents into the device are positive ( $I_c$ into the collector, $I_b$ into the base and $I_e$ into the emitter).
+The convention when discussing transistor operation is that the three currents into the device are positive (I_c into the collector, I_b into the base and I_e into the emitter).
 Kirchhoff's Current Law (see the Electrical Fundamentals chapter) applies to transistors just as it does to passive electrical networks: the total current entering the device must be zero.
 Thus, the relationship between the currents into a transistor can be generalized as which can be rearranged as necessary.
-For example, if we are interested in the emitter current,
+For

-$$I_c + I_b + I_e = 0$$ (6)
+$$I_c + I_b + I_e = 0 \tag{6}$$